SyndorZaldrizes/Syndor/README.md

 - `assets/` — shared CSS, JS, and images.
 - `docs/` — downloadable PDFs linked from the site.
 - `scripts/` and `cypress/` — tooling for CI/linting and any UI tests.
-- `/altius-local/` — local-only agent workspace (never deployed).
-See [altius-local/README.md](altius-local/README.md).

-## Local-only Altius (never deployed)
-> [!WARNING]
-> `/altius-local/` is for local agent/backend files only.
-It should never be referenced by the GitHub Pages build and must not contain committed secrets, configs, or runtime artifacts.

-- Copy `altius-local/config.example.json` to `altius-local/config.json` for local settings (keep it gitignored).
-- See [altius-local/README.md](altius-local/README.md) for run notes and folder expectations.

 ## Canonical content paths
 - Executive Board: `/pages/executive-board.html` is the canonical URL.
 The root-level `executive-board.html` only redirects to this page to avoid duplicates.